roomkey/front-end-code-challenge/README.md

 ## Submission

-Email us once you have finished and send us the URL to your fork of this repository (please make sure your repo is publically available).
+Email us once you have finished and send us the URL to your fork of this repository.
+If your repo is not publicly available, let us know and we will provide you with the GitHub users who will require access.
+Feel free to create a throwaway GitHub account if you are worried about others seeing that you are working on your Room Key project.

 ## Found a Bug?